 Some of our cottages have gardens.
-The Barn and the Joiners is secure, while the Gardeners can be made secure, the Buttery garden is not secure.
+The Barn and the Joiners is secure but the Buttery garden is not secure.
 The Little Byre and the Old Bakehouse have access to the back garden of the B&B, but we would ask that dogs are kept on a lead for their own safety as people are in and out of the gate all the time and there are local cats.
 Each of these cottages based at Little Arrow have access to a two-acre field opposite.
 Please be aware that sheep do and can get in over the wall!
 There is some equipment in the field which can be used at your own risk.
 Please make sure you pick up and close the gate securely behind you when you have finished.

 There are multiple walks from the doorsteps of all the cottages, all the pubs are within easy walking distance and are all dog friendly.
 Most cafes and shops in and around Coniston and the area are dog friendly.